gamblevore/speedie/Documentation/Safety.md

 The infererencer only works on local vars, not on object properties or global vars, sadly.
 But you can copy them to a local var and then let the inferencer do its work.

-You can also override the nil-checker using the `!` symbol.
+You can also override the nil-checker using the `!` suffix.
+This can be pronounced as "bang"... which is what will happen if you get it wrong.

     // parsing this particular string, should never return nil, but speedie doesnt know this.
     || msg = "abc, def".parse
     msg!.position = 30

 Obviously, if you get this wrong, your program crashes.
-The "!" symbol is better avoided, but you will have to decide for yourself.
-Its not such a problem to do this instead:
+The "!" suffix is better avoided, but you will have to decide for yourself. **_You won't ever kick yourself for siding with caution._** This is the safe approach and its not such a problem!:

     || msg = "abc, def".parse
     if msg